JolifantoBambla/vk-samples/README.md

 | create-debug-utils-messenger | Shows how to create and destroy a debug callback. |

 ## Acknowledgements
-The samples in this repository closely follow the samples for the [Vulkan SDK by LunarG](https://github.com/LunarG/VulkanSamples) as well as the samples for [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp).
+The samples in this repository closely follows the [VulkanSamples by LunarG](https://github.com/LunarG/VulkanSamples) as well as the samples for [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp).